-The Benton Franklin CAC is the lead agency for Home Base, a consortium of government agencies, nonprofits and faith-based organizations in Benton and Franklin Counties.
+The Benton Franklin CAC is the lead agency for Home Base, a consortium of government agencies, non-profits and faith-based organizations in Benton and Franklin Counties.
 Home Base serves as a one-stop coordination system to connect those in need with services needed.
 Access is available to member case managers in community services offices and agencies across Benton and Franklin counties.
 Shared case information helps member agencies and case managers to expedite counted client intake and eligibility screening.
-In 2006, Benton and Franklin Counties counted 716 individuals reported as homeless.
-In 2007 despite a more in-depth outreach, the count reported 617 as homeless individuals.
-In 2008, the count reported 435 as homeless individuals.
+In 2007, Benton and Franklin Counties counted 704 individuals reported as homeless.
+In 2008 despite a more in-depth outreach, the count reported 517 as homeless individuals.
+In 2009, the count reported 474 as homeless individuals.
+The count of individuals reported homeless in 2010 was 433.
 These numbers do not include those living with friends or relatives or in supportive housing.
-This reduction was attributed, in part, to Home Base's coordination efforts and unified strategy.
+This reduction was attributed, in part, to Home Base's coordination efforts and unified strategy3.
 Funding sources utilized, (other than CDBG and HOME), to assist Benton and Franklin county providers include Section 8, McKinney-Vento Homeless Assistant Act Funds, and local funds from document recording fees (SHB 2060 and ESSHB 2163).
 An inventory of facilities and services for homeless populations in Benton and Franklin Counties is provided below.